EXPLAINER: How US is expanding aid to Ukrainian refugees | Federal News Network

 Among the first Ukrainians refugee coming to the U.S. will be those who have family already in the United States, Biden said at a news conference.

-U.S. refugee efforts will also focus on helping refugees who are considered particularly vulnerable following the Russian invasion, groups that include LGBTQ people, those with medical needs as well as journalists and dissidents, according to administration officials, who was not authorized to publicly discuss the details before their public release and spoke on condition of anonymity.
+U.S. refugee efforts will also focus on helping refugees who are considered particularly vulnerable following the Russian invasion, groups that include LGBTQ people, those with medical needs as well as journalists and dissidents, according to administration officials, who spoke to journalists on condition of anonymity to discuss the plan before the public announcement.

 IS THAT A LARGE NUMBER OF REFUGEES?

-Not relative to the need, considering there are about 3.5 million who have fled Ukraine and millions more who are displaced within the country.
+Not relative to the need, considering the number who have already fled Ukraine and the millions more who are displaced within the country.

 It’s also not large by historic standards.
 The U.S. took in more than 200,000 refugees, mostly from Southeast Asia, in 1980 alone.
 The total between 1975-1981 was more than 735,000, according to State Department figures.
 Since August, when the U.S. withdrew from Afghanistan, the U.S. has admitted more than 76,000 Afghans, including large numbers of former military interpreters and their families.